-- Tell me a little bit about yourself. - How would you describe yourself? - How do you think a friend/professor would describe you? - How has your college experience prepared you to enter the job market? - Why should I hire you? - In what ways do you think you can contribute to our company? - What have you learned from participating in extracurricular activities? - What are some of your strengths and weaknesses?
+- Tell me a little bit about yourself. - How would you describe yourself?
+What unique qualities or skills do you have? - How do you think a professor/co-worker/supervisor would describe you? - How has your college experience prepared you to enter the job market?
+Or: How has your graduate program prepared you for this next professional move? - Why should I hire you? (think about what might set you apart from other candidates) - In what ways do you think you can contribute to our school/organization? - What have you learned from participating in extracurricular activities? - What are some of your strengths and weaknesses? - Talk about your experience working with diverse populations. - What is the most recent book that you have read? - What is something that we have not asked you that you would like to share with us?